yangyi-shen/yangyi-shen/README.md

 ## About Me

 - I speak English, Chinese, and Portuguese.
-- I like drawing, piano, and most of all programming.
+- I like drawing, piano, Taekwondo and most of all programming.
 - Say hi to me in Discord (Yang Yi#6564)!
 - Check me out at Replit @Yang_Yi_Shen
+- Feel free to contact me for any reason

 ## Programming languages